claudiofullscreen/hubble_observatory-1/README.md

 HubbleApiClient requires a HUBBLE_APP_TOKEN which you can obtain from https://hubble.fullscreen.net.

-1. If you're using this in Rails, you can choose to create an initializer instead and configure the URL and TOKEN as follows:
+1. Set the following ENV variables in your Ruby/Rails application

     ```ruby
-    HubbleApiClient.configure do |config|
-      config.app_access_token = ENV['HUBBLE_APP_TOKEN']
+      ENV['HUBBLE_APP_TOKEN'] = zzz
-      config.environment = Rails.env # "staging" or "production"
+      ENV['HUBBLE_ENV'] = Rails.env # if you're using on Rails, could
-    end

-    # Note: any value other than production in config.environment will
-point the gem to use the hubble staging API url
+return "staging", "production", or "development"
     ```

 ### API Overview